nerdytics/UBSFundManager/README.md

 # Brief Overview
 Basically the application consists of the following components:
-* Window Service that listens on an AMQP host (deployed to an AzureVM as a cloud service)
+* Window Service that listens on an AMQP host (deployed to an AzureVM as a cloud service).
+Everytime the service is started is sets up the database (even if it already exists, it deletes and recreates it).
+In production, this feature might probably be modified to not delete if already existing; but i intentionally made it this way so i can easily test database upgrades during development.

+* The window service also sets up the AMQP exchange(s) and queues(s) on startup if not already created (however does not try to recreate if already created).

 * Azure DocumentDB NoSQL database (with stored procedures / user defined functions) for fast query processing.
 Also uses MapR functions to improve query performance.

-* Prism MVVM driven WPF UI (with Unity IoC)
+* Prism MVVM driven WPF UI (with Unity IoC) that implements cross-module events sourcing.

 * Messaging Library that abstracts AMQP connectivity from the WPF UI.
 Also enables easy publishing and receiving of messages from the AMQP host.

 * In the 'AddFund' panel at the top, the button only gets enabled when all required information has been provided.
 * In the 'FundSummary' panel to the right there is a miniature chart that visualises the information in the summary grid
+* Regarding logging, the logger writes to file and also to the system event logs.
+A new log category 'UBSFundManager' is created.
+The WPF UI writes to this as 'UBSFundManagerUI' while the window service writes to this as 'UBSFundManagerWindowService'.

+# Projects Description
+* UBS.FundManager.UI - This is  a WPF shell that hosts the application's module.
+In this application, there's only one module hosted by the shell.

+* UBS.FundManager.UI.FundModule - This is the fund module that is used in rendering content by the fundmanager shell.
+This modular approach has been adopted to ensure the shell is dynamic and easily supports loading / unloading of modules without any significant code change to the shell itself.

+* UBS.FundManager.Service - This is a window service that hosts components that know how to handle different requests.
+Some of the include:
+- Adding a new stock to a fund portfolio
+- Downloading all stocks in a portfolio

+* UBS.FundManager.CloudService / UBS.FundManager.CloudService.Worker - Both projects are Azure IaaS projects that enables the deployment of the 'UBS.FundManager.Service' to an Azure VM.

+* UBS.FundManager.DataAccess - This exposes functionality for setting up the database and executing CRUD operations.

+* UBS.FundManager.Common - Shared access library with references to application specific models or utility classes.

+* UBS.FundManager.Messaging - AMQP messaging library that encapsulate the inner details of how to connect, publish and subscribe to messages from a consuming client (was going to publish this as a Nuget package).
+It's a standalone that can be used by any application to connect to an AMQP host.

+* UBS.FundManager.Tests - Collection of tests to test the core features of the application.

 # Screenshots - FundManager UI
 https://cloud.githubusercontent.com/assets/26350963/23836207/9ffee326-076c-11e7-998e-d42f0563cc16.PNG